New breast cancer drugs boost sales at Roche

 ZURICH Swiss drugs firm Roche reported better than expected third-quarter sales on Thursday, boosted by a strong performance from its new breast cancer drugs.

-The world's largest maker of cancer drugs said group sales rose 2 percent to 11.78 billion Swiss francs ($12.5 billion), slightly ahead of the average forecast of 11.57 billion given by analysts in a Reuters poll.
+The world's largest maker of cancer drugs said group sales rose 2 percent to 11.78 billion Swiss francs (1.18 billion pounds), slightly ahead of the average forecast of 11.57 billion given by analysts in a Reuters poll.

 A strong showing by new breast cancer therapies, Perjeta and Kadcyla, helped offset the loss of exclusivity on chemotherapy drug Xeloda and falling sales of hepatitis medicine Pegasys, which faces increased competition.